 The 400 Squadron Historical Society, which has replaced the 110 Squadron Society Fund, undertook the planning and organization for the Dedication Ceremony.
 The ceremony was arranged under the leadership of President Gerry Gilroy.
 Barry Stewart and CWO John Quilty assisted along with Bill Bishop who prepared and co-ordinated the invitations; produced the souvenir program and organized the reception at 404 Wing RCAFA.
 Carl Mills prepared the 400 Squadron Mini History document which was handed out at the reception along with a photo quality poster of the squadron aircraft.
 Carl also spent numerous hours on the phone tracking down family members of the Honour Roll and of past Commanding Officers.

 On March 28th, 2012, invitations were sent by email to all addresses we had for 400 and 411 Squadron Members and family members of those on the Honour Roll.
 Gerry Gilroy sent invitations by snail mail to those he knew who did not have computers.
-Everything on the invitation, which may be viewed by clicking HERE, was correct except for the year.
+Everything on the invitation was correct except for the year.
 (We had to make one mistake just to prove we're not perfect)

 We set up a registration form on our PropWash News Centre and received 140 positive responses, many from the families of those on the honour roll.

 As we were about to send out our final confirmation email, we were made aware the Highway of Heroes Motorcycle Ride, would start at 1100 at CFB Trenton, follow the Highway of Heros route and pass right by the Air Park on its way to the 401 to Toronto.
 We expected a fair amount of noise and some traffic congestion until the end of the motorcycle ride.
 An organizer of the ride suggested the motorcycle stream may last 2 hours.